-By default, each time you type ', WebStorm will pair the quote.
+By default, each time you type ', WebStorm will pair the quote (creating two quotes).
 You can disable this by going to WebStorm > Preferences > Editor > Smartkeys.
 Clear the Insert pair quotes check box.

 Series pages

 Summary: You can automatically link together topics belonging to the same series.
 This helps users know the context within a particular process.